 Knowledge-based authentication (KBA) is an authentication scheme in which the user is asked to answer at least one "secret" question.
 KBA is often used as a component in multifactor authentication (MFA) and for self-service password retrieval.

-KBA questions can be factual, like "What city were you born in?" or "What color Ford Mustang was registered to you in New York State in 2002?" or they can be about preferences, like "What is your favorite food?" or "Who was your favorite teacher?"
+KBA questions can be static or dynamic.
 Both static and dynamic schemes rely on the assumption that if someone knows the correct answers to the secret questions, their identity has been confirmed.Content Continues Below

-Josh Levin explores the problems that KBA poses for end users in the article "In What City Did You Honeymoon?"
+- Josh Levin explores the problems that KBA poses for end users in the article "In What City Did You Honeymoon?"